shuzhao-li-lab/asari/README.md

 Asari
 =====

+Version 0.6

 Simple Python program for LC-MS metabolomics data preprocessing.
 This focuses on high-resolution data, where most features are specific to a formula based mass, and baseline is rarely a problem in peak detection.

+- only for high resolution data.
+Prioritized leverage of high mass resolution.
 - Simple peak dection based on local maxima and prominence.
 - Fully incorporating peak quality, selectiviy (on m/z, database, elution).
+- reproducible, trackable from features to XICs
 - Peaks of high quality and selectivity are aligned via formula mass.
+- Formula mass centric, reference centric.
 - Fast assembly and annotation of serum/plasma metabolomes.
-- Prioritized leverage of high mass resolution.
+- Use integers for RT scan numbers and intensities for computing efficiency.
+- Avoid mathematical curves whereas possible for computing efficiency.
+- Performance conscious, conscious of memory and CPU use to be fully scalable.

 Basic concepts follow https://github.com/shuzhao-li/metDataModel, as